 From simple spells such as offering food to an Orisha (this food is commonly called as “ebó”) to complex rituals like isolating a person during some days so they can be “reborn” as the son/daughter of an Orisha, we find a variety of customs that can naturally be adopted by modern witchcraft practitioners too.

-A common divination tool is called “búzios” which consists of 16 shells that are thrown on a prepared surface.
+A common divination tool is called “búzios” (In English it is called Cowrie Shells reading) which consists of 16 shells that are thrown on a prepared surface.
 The person salutes the Orishas and talks to them during the session.
 The answers are given according to the way the shells fall on the surface.

 It somehow reminds the method of divination with Runes by the Norse people.